Measuring growth and convergence at the mesoscale: Methods

 \textbf{Construction of the FUA Panel.} The resulting dataset consists of yearly observations

 allocated to each FUA through the time–dependent spatial fields described above.
-Grid–level GDP enters additively, population is fixed at its 2015 level, and all capability measures are imported from the corresponding country–year.
+Grid–level GDP enters additively and population varies yearly through the interpolated GHSL layers.
 This produces a coherent panel of urban economies suitable for analysing transition dynamics and convergence patterns.
 The schematic in Figure~\ref{fig:schema} summarises the mapping from raster data to FUA–level aggregates and the subsequent construction of the variables used in the empirical analysis.

 \FloatBarrier